HeetPatel07/Software-Engineering-/README.md

 Success metrics for the project are twofold.
 Firstly, user feedback, particularly in the form of reviews, will serve as a barometer for user awareness and satisfaction with the application's features.
 Secondly, the number of transactions conducted over time will indicate the system's efficacy in achieving its intended purpose.
 BookEase aspires not only to enhance customer experience through comprehensive information and reviews but also to contribute to a sustainable academic ecosystem.

+## Project Name
+BookEase

 ## Features

 ### 1. Account Management

 A potential customer should be able to update fields to their account.

 As guest, I want to be able to create a new account.
 As customer, I want to be able to enter/update my address and billing information so that I can get my books delivered to me and don't have to re-enter the information again and again.

 	Priority : High
 	Estimate time : 2 Days.

 ### 2. Search Books
 A box where customer can enter a name of book or article to look up books or article that are available for purchase.

 As a customer, I would also like to view books that are written by specific author.
 As a customer, I would like to have a filter where I can filter results based on date of release, price etc.

 	Priority : High